 Garages of Yesterday, Today, and Tomorrow

 Do you ever wonder how garages came about?
 Me neither, but after a quick Google search, it all makes sense.
-Before automobiles, people had horses and buggies, which were kept in a carriage house usually located behind the property.
+Before automobiles, people had horses and buggies.
+These were kept in a carriage house usually located behind the property.
 Horses make odorous smells, so the further the way from the kitchens and bedrooms, the better.

-Automobiles continued to gain popularity in the US, and home builders soon realized around the 1950s that houses sold better with attached garages.
-Carrying in the groceries sheltered from snow and rain is a luxury suburbanites take for granted because big-city garages are hard to come by.
+When automobiles came on the scene, their popularity grew rapidly, and soon, home builders soon realized around the 1950s that houses sold better with attached garages.
+Carrying in the groceries sheltered from snow and rain is a luxury suburbanites take for granted.
+For example, Brooklyn apartment dwellers rarely have attached garages.

 What will tomorrow’s garage look like?
 That mostly depends on what the cars of the future will look like, and who better to ask that Jay Leno, a world-renowned car aficionado whose new CNBC show, Jay Leno’s Garage, airs on CNBC Prime Time.

 The first step towards garage storage made easy is deciding what stays and what goes.
 The general rule of thumb for closets is that if you haven’t worn it in a year, toss it.
 However, for garages, the timeframe is longer.

 Professional home organizers recommend that if you haven’t used an item housed in your garage for three years, then it is time to either donate it or toss it.
 If you have items with significant sentimental or financial value, then consider placing them into a secure, convenient self storage facility.

 Create more usable square footage in your garage by using easy-to-install shelving.
 Pictured here is steel shelving by Monkey Bars, which is a combined hook-and-bar system to create customized garage storage spaces.
 Depths range from 16-inches to 32-inches deep, allowing you to customize the storage system based on the size of your garage.